Operations | Monitoring | ITSM | DevOps | Cloud

 Effective vulnerability management for your microservices

 Vulnerabilities are part and parcel of the software development life cycle.
 If left untreated, they can expose your application to malicious attacks, which can be detrimental to its functioning and reliability.
 To avoid severe damage and complications that arise from having the vulnerabilities exposed, it is good practice to set up a vulnerability management system.
+Vulnerability management is a practice that teams should integrate into the larger development process as it helps keep the software secure.

 Mapping service vulnerabilities with Mend